Academy Members in the DC metro area have the exclusive opportunity to request a summer intern.

 Why host an Academy Intern?

-For nearly 30 years, the Academy has successfully matched talented students with our partner organizations – providing a rewarding and enriching opportunity for both Academy Members and their interns.
+For over 30 years, the Academy has successfully matched talented students with our partner organizations – providing a rewarding and enriching opportunity for both Academy Members and their interns.
 Training future leaders in social insurance is an important part of the Academy’s mission.

 Intern supervisors play a key role in deepening the understanding of our nation’s social insurance programs and in providing talented students with a substantive learning experience.